mtdol/cm/README.md

 ```
 ./cm.exe "path to file"
 ```
-The -s switch is normally implied and makes cm run silently, only using printed output.
+The -f switch is normally implied and indicates a file arg.
 ```
-# -s is not really necessary
+# -f is not really necessary
-./cm.exe -s "path to file"
+./cm.exe -f "path to file"
 ```
-The -S switch is used to return all values gathered in a file after it has run.
+The -F switch is used mark an absolute path.
 ```
-./cm.exe -S "path to file"
+./cm.exe -F "absolute path to file"
 ```

 There are example files in the `examples` directory, although some may not work at the moment.